Web/mobile push: Introduction and core concepts

 What are push notifications?

-These are messages sent to a user's device from a website or web app (web push) or from an app (mobile push), even when the user is not actively using the site or app.
-They're a form of real-time communication between a server and a user's browser and are often used for re-engagement, updates, promotions, or alerts
+Push notifications are messages sent to a user’s device from a website or web app (web push) or from a mobile app (mobile push), even when the user is not actively using the site or app.
+They are a form of real-time communication between a server and a user’s browser or device, commonly used for re-engagement, updates, promotions, or alerts.

-- Appear on the user's device: on desktops (Windows/macOS) and mobile (Android, iOS).
+- Appear on the user’s device: Notifications can be displayed on desktops (Windows, macOS) and mobile devices (Android, iOS).

-- Web push: delivered by browsers: Chrome, Firefox, Edge, and others support web push.
+- Web push: Delivered by browsers such as Chrome, Firefox, and Edge.

-- Mobile push: triggered by servers.
-They’re “pushed” from an app’s backend or a notification service (like Firebase Cloud Messaging for Android or Apple Push Notification Service for iOS).
+- Mobile push: Triggered by servers and sent through notification services (e.g., Firebase Cloud Messaging for Android or Apple Push Notification Service for iOS).

-- Work even when the website/app is closed: As long as the browser/app is running in the background, push notifications can still be received.
+- Work even when the website or app is closed: As long as the browser or app is running in the background, push notifications can still be received.

 Technical overview